-The deadline to apply for the 2020-2021 program is July 1, 2020.
-You will be notified about the application outcome by the beginning of August.
-If you are taking a summer course such as PSYC 311 or SSCI 306, your acceptance will be dependent on those course grades, therefore notices will be sent once grades are posted.
+The deadline to apply for the 2021-2022 program is May 21, 2021.
+You will be notified about the application outcome by July 1st.
+If you are taking a summer course such as PSYC 3311 or SSCI 3060, your acceptance will be dependent on those course grades, therefore notices will be sent once grades are posted.

-To receive departmental honors in Psychology or Child Development at graduation, a student must complete the year-long honors project.
-Each student entering the Honors Program must have a faculty sponsor--someone who is willing to advise, work with, and supervise the student on his or her honors project.
+To receive departmental honors in Psychology or Child Development at graduation, a student must complete the year-long honors program.
+Each student entering the Honors Program must have a faculty sponsor--someone who is willing to advise, work with, and supervise the student on his or her honors research activity.

 Students in the Honors Program must enroll in a sequence of courses, consisting of the following:

-FALL QUARTER - CD/PSYC-5597 (Honors Seminar): In the fall semester, students meet weekly in a classroom setting to discuss and formalize their projects.
-At the end of that semester, students will submit a detailed proposal of their honors project completed in consultation with their faculty honors mentor.
-The seminar also provides an opportunity to discuss other matters of interest to honors students, especially issues related to applying to graduate school (3 units).
+FALL SEMESTER- CD/PSYC-5597 (Honors Seminar): In the fall semester, students meet weekly in a classroom setting for professional development and to discuss and present their research.
+The seminar also provides an opportunity to discuss matters of interest to honors students, such as graduate school applications (3 units).

-SPRING QUARTER - (CD/PSYC-5598): In the final semester, students enroll in individual study directly with their faculty mentor.
+SPRING SEMESTER- (CD/PSYC-5598): In the final semester, students enroll in independent study with their faculty mentor.
 While no formal classes are held during this semester, students conduct and complete their honors project during this time (3 units).

 By the end of the program, students will receive a total of 6 units for the year-long Honors Program.
 Only 3 units can be counted towards their upper-division child development or psychology electives.

-A student successfully completes the Honors Program with the completion of his or her honors project and a written Honors Thesis on the project.
-They present their findings at the Annual CSUSB Meeting of the Minds Research Symposium.
+A student successfully completes the Honors Program when they meet the requirements noted above and present their research activities at the Annual CSUSB Meeting of the Minds Research Symposium.
 Upon completion of the program and meeting all other requirements noted above, the student will graduate with departmental honors.